rapidsai/dask-upstream-testing/README.md

 a specific version of Dask.

 Navigate to the [cron workflow](https://github.com/rapidsai/dask-upstream-testing/actions/workflows/cron.yaml), select "Run workflow", and input a Dask version to test.
 This must be a branch name (like `main`) or a tag that is available in both Dask and Distributed repositorys (like `2025.4.1`).
 The default is `main`.

+## Version Upgrades

+We'd like to have a complete test run against a specific releaesd version of Dask prior to bumping the pin in [rapids-dask-dependency](https://github.com/rapidsai/rapids-dask-dependency).
+To test that

+1. Update `DASK_BRACH` in `install.sh` to select the tag for a specific version
+2. Update `overrides.txt` to pin to a specific version, rather than `main`